codewars/codewars-runner-cli/README.md

 ## How to add a new language

-> Note: These steps will assuming adding a completely new language to the project.
+> Note: These steps all assume you are adding a completely new language to the project.
 Many languages are currently in an incomplete state so not all steps may be needed in your case

 1. Install the language and its related packages on one of the Docker images.
 We have grouped many of the Docker images